wltrup/Physics/README.md

 ##### (2004) [Projectile Motion](https://github.com/wltrup/Physics-Projectile-Motion)
 A summary of results of a detailed treatment of the _projectile motion problem_ in both one and two dimensions, including the effects of air resistance (using two different models for the velocity dependence).

+I've gotten quite far on this but it's still work in progress.
+Originally written in 2004 based on some undergraduate work I did, now long gone.

 ##### (1995) [Transverse Normal Modes of a Vertical Heavy Chain](https://github.com/wltrup/Physics-Transverse-Normal-Modes-of-a-Vertical-Heavy-Chain)
 Derivation of the differential equation, the transverse normal modes, and their frequencies, for a heavy chain hanging vertically.